Arjun Mathur: Will Never Identify Myself As A Hero

 The actor, who earned an International Emmy nomination in the Best Actor category for “Made In Heaven”, says self-validation is priority for him.

 “I will never identify myself as a hero.
-I will always identify myself as an actor,” Arjun tells IANS, as he goes on to elaborate why he doesn’t agree with the notion that his OTT success has made him popular at a mass level.
+I will always identify myself as an actor,” says Arjun, as he goes on to elaborate why he doesn’t agree with the notion that his OTT success has made him popular at a mass level.

 “What you need to ask is if I will accept a ‘massy’ film?
 I will not.
 Would I have done something like a ‘Coolie No 1’?
 No. Because it’s not me, not my space.
 I believe the actors who are doing it, own it.
 I think it is important for actors to own the space they are in.
 It’s important to not put yourself in a position where you are uncomfortable in doing what you are being made to do, only because you think you need to so that masses accept it.
 If I do so, it will just lead me to please, I don’t know who.
 Let me be very clear, that I work to please myself and not the audience.
 If the audience connects to my work only when I have first satisfied myself,” he adds.